cdxr/save/README.md

 A value of `Save Changed r a` can only be changed to `Save Fresh r a` with the function `save`, which depends on a `Resource r m a` instance.
-Users of this library may therefore use the `Save` type in function signatures to statically enforce that a function is called only with saved or unsaved data.
-For instance, one might write a function `quitApplication :: Save Fresh IO a -> IO ()`.
+Users of this library may therefore use the `Save` type in function signatures to statically ensure that a function is called only with saved or unsaved data.
+For instance, one might write a function `quitApplication :: Save Fresh IO a -> IO ()`, which enforces that `save` is always called before `quitApplication`, when necessary.